 Unfortunately, receiving a text message is not as secure as it should be.
 First of all, the SMS network can be hacked fairly easily.
 Second, it’s not all that hard to clone a cellphone.
 For many services, this is your only option for 2FA, however – and if so, it’s still way better than not using a second factor.
 So if this is all you have, go for it.

-When the code is visible on the screen, use the Google Authenticator app to scan it.
+When the code is visible on the screen, use the authenticator app to scan it.
 Click the plus (“+”) button to add an account, select the scan option which will bring up the camera, and then point your phone at the QR code on the screen.

-Once you scan the code, your Google Authenticator app will start generating one-time-use PIN codes for that site.
+Once you scan the code, your authenticator app will start generating one-time-use PIN codes for that site.
 These codes are usually 6 digits long and they change like every 30 seconds.
 You will probably have to enter one of these codes to confirm the 2FA setup on that site.

 Security is Rarely Convenient

 So from here on, whenever you log in to your site protected with 2FA, you’ll need both your password and a PIN code from your phone.
 That means you’ll have to have your phone with you in order to log in.
 Yes, that’s a pain in the butt.
 But it’s also significantly more secure than using a password alone.
 We’re used to the hassles of physical security.
 We lock our houses and cars when we leave them.
 We hide purses and laptops in the trunk.
 We lock stuff up in safety deposit boxes that can only be accessed during business hours.
 It sucks.
 But we understand the necessity for this and suck it up.
 Cyberspace is no different.

 Note that in most cases, you will only have to do the two-step once for a given computer.
 You can usually check a box that says “trust this computer”, and when you log in next time, you won’t need a PIN code.
 Sometimes this only lasts for 30 days, but at least you won’t have to do it all the time.